univention/univention-corporate-server/doc/manual/windows/ad-connection.rst

    Use this |UCSUCRV|
-   to define a DN from your UCS LDAP directory for the synchronization from your UCS LDAP directory to the connected Active Directory.
+   to define a DN from your UCS LDAP directory for the synchronization to the connected Active Directory.
    Then the *AD Connection* only considers UCS LDAP objects for synchronization that locate in subtrees specified by one of these UCR variables.
    You must include the LDAP base in the DNs and the comparison of the DNs is